collective/volto-social-settings/README.md

 export default reducers
 ```

+## SocialLinks

-And wherever you want to add the component, import and use it like this:
+Add wherever you want the component, import and use it like this:

 ```jsx
 import { SocialLinks } from 'volto-social-settings/src/components/SocialLinks/SocialLinks'

 const YourAppComponent = () => <SocialLinks />
 ```

+It's customizable using CSS via two props:

+`wrapperCssClass`: a CSS class applied to the wrapper of the elements
+`itemCssClass`: a CSS class applied to each item

 Or, if this basic one doesn't fit your needs and CSS isn't enough, you can define a custom component and take that as an example.